privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       in conducting the Protected Audience auction.
 The request payload includes encrypted [ProtectedAudienceInput][9], AuctionConfig and other
       required information.
-      * Encrypted [ProtectedAudienceInput][9] should be Base64 encoded string of bytes if SelectAd request is sent as
+      * Encrypted [ProtectedAudienceInput][9] should be `Base64` encoded string of bytes if SelectAd request is sent as HTTPS request.
       * AuctionConfig includes contextual signals like seller_signals, auction_signals;
         per buyer signals / configuration and other data.
 Contextual ad winner may be part of seller_signals.
-      * [Device metadata](#metadata-for-filtering-in-buyer-keyvalue-service) is [forwarded](#metadata-forwarding-by-seller-ad-service) to SellerFrontEnd service.
+      * [Forwards client metadata][95] in non-standard HTTP headers in the request to SellerFrontEnd service.

-* Protected Audience bidding and auction kicks off in Bidding and Auction Services.
+* Protected Audience auction kicks off in Bidding and Auction Services.
     * The SellerFrontEnd service decrypts encrypted [ProtectedAudienceInput][9] using decryption keys prefetched from [Key Management Systems][10].

     * The SellerFrontEnd service orchestrates GetBids requests to participating buyers’ BuyerFrontEnd services in parallel.
+      * [SellerFrontEnd adds metadata to gRPC request][96] sent to BuyerFrontEnd service.
       * Buyers in `buyer_list` (in AuctionConfig) as passed by the seller and that have non empty [BuyerInput][82] in [ProtectedAudienceInput][9] receive GetBids request.